 Recent years have brought Gender studies & transgender theory to the forefront of political and social debates.
-In recent months I have distanced myself from these discussions for several reasons but partially due to self-care.
-After a while it became mentally exhausting for me to participate in these debates, combating the sheer level of ignorance shared amongst political reactionarist.
-Yet, in-spite of my absence I have tried to keep up with Queer news and current events.
-I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
-Recent articles have appeared that lambaste McHughs academic integrity by accurately scrutinizing his anti-trans “bias-research”.
+In recent months I have distanced myself from these discussions partially due to self-care.
+It becomes mentally exhausting after awhile for me to combat the entrenched beliefs shared amongst the religious and political reactionarist.
+Yet, in my absence I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
+Recent articles have appeared that lambaste McHughs academic integrity, accurately scrutinizing his anti-trans “bias-research”.
 This article is meant as such and should not be viewed as a schadenfreude.
-Although, I must confess, it does feel good to see this old-fuddy finally get his comeuppance.
-The purpose of this thesis will be to identify and extirpate the specific violations of McHughs academic dishonesty which will in turn finally unmask his prejudice.
+Although, if I were to confess it does feel good to see this old-fuddy finally get his comeuppance.
+The purpose of this thesis will be to identify and extirpate the specific violations of McHughs academic dishonesty.

 In this paper he makes several bold assertions, one in particular about post-op transgender people that have undergone gender confirming surgery (GCS).
 His claim was that GCS is harmful and showed that transgender people have a high risk of depression, substance abuse, anxiety, and suicide.
-His proof?!
-He references a study by the Swedish physician Cecilia Dhejne M.D. at Karolinska University, but not surprisingly we later learn that her research was misrepresented.
+His “proof” is a study he references by the Swedish physician Cecilia Dhejne M.D. at Karolinska University, but not surprisingly we later learn that her research was misrepresented.
 It turned out that the 1973 study, that lasted over 30 years, found it hard to keep track of the respondents.
 And the sample size, at the conclusion of the study in 2003, was too small to produce any significant findings.
 But where Dr. Dhejne was misquoted was in her closing statements about GCS.
 That GCS ‘alone’ would not suffice because we must treat the transgender bigotry that is prevalent in society.
 Later studies, such as one authored in 2010, lead by Mohammad Hassan Murad M.D., validates Dhejne conclusions.
 It took a sample size of over 1800 transgender patients all whom have undergone GCS.
 What the study showed was a drastic improvement in health and a better quality of life by having a long term support system and living in a more welcoming society.
 You almost want to give McHugh the benefit of the doubt but that becomes difficult given his academic credentials and his anti-trans track record.

 Setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
 In 1975 Marshal F. Folstein, Susan Folstein, and Paul R. McHugh published a paper that included an appendix for the mini-mental state examination (MMSE).
 A simple questionnaire now widely used in hospitals as a reliable test for early dementia.
 It should be noted that in an academic research paper ‘where your name appears’ shows your level of contribution.
-Although, McHughs name appears last in the cited research it wouldn’t be fair to not give him some credit.
+Although, McHugh’s name appears last in the cited research it wouldn’t be fair to not give him some credit.
 However, this would not validate any claims he’s made about transgender people; that would be a red herring.
 His bigoted crusade has left an unsavory taste with his fellow colleagues at JHU.
 Citing some of the talking-points and research studies covered here, the faculty and staff at JHU publicly denounced McHugh.
 In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayors findings,

-We wish to make clear that there are many people at Hopkins who hold a profound and long-standing commitment to the health, wellness, well-being, and fair and non-stigmatizing treatment of LGBTQ people and communities.
+“We wish to make clear that there are many people at Hopkins who hold a profound and long-standing commitment to the health, wellness, well-being, and fair and non-stigmatizing treatment of LGBTQ people and communities.
 We do not believe that the “Sexuality and Gender” report cited above is a comprehensive portrayal of the current science, and we respectfully disassociate ourselves from its findings.
-(Baltimore Sun Op’ed, 2016).
+(Baltimore Sun Op’ed, 2016).”